mlr-org/styler.mlr/README.md

 #> a
 ```

-To use in the addin, you can put something like this in your
+To use the `mlr-style` in the RStudio addin, one can put something like
-`.Rprofile`:
+this into `.Rprofile`:

 ``` r
 if (grepl("mlr", getwd()) || grepl("paradox", getwd())) {